Akshay-Rohatgi/blog/_posts/2023-08-08-How-To-Win-CyberPatriot.md

 **Eliminate unnecessary ambiguity around the primary challenge.**

-As previously mentioned in [Misconception 1: What is CyberPatriot?](https://www.notion.so/How-To-Win-CyberPatriot-3eda17e2dcf4406497a4fb685934f13b?pvs=21) I believe the “Images Portion” of the competition, formally known as the Network Security Master Challenge (NSMC) should be renamed to the Network Incident Response and Security Challenge (NIRSC) to more accurately describe the nature of the challenge.
+As previously mentioned in "Misconception 1: What is CyberPatriot?"
+I believe the “Images Portion” of the competition, formally known as the Network Security Master Challenge (NSMC) should be renamed to the Network Incident Response and Security Challenge (NIRSC) to more accurately describe the nature of the challenge.
 Moreover, the competition organizers should proactively advocate for the adoption of this revised name to ensure that the primary challenge is consistently and accurately referred to as the NIRSC.
 This cohesive, unambiguous terminology will facilitate a better understanding of the challenge’s objectives and contribute to a more coherent and precise communication across all competitors, coaches, and even potential sponsors.

 **Encourage and reward community initiatives.**